JuanCam/Bread/README.md

 Bread is a JS library to help Developers who wants to include animations or some interaction using HTML5 Canvas.
 Acoording to its philosophy, Bread allows you to create a 'world' or 'universe', then you can create bodies, give them a shape and add them to the 'universe'.
-The main module is with this module you can create 'universe' objects and 'body' objects, these are parent modules Rectangles, Circles, Sprites, etc, are descendents of 'body' and they are attached to the behaviour of 'body'.
+With the main module you can create 'universe' objects and 'body' objects, these are parent modules.
+Rectangles, Circles, Sprites, etc, are descendents of Body and they are attached to the behaviour of Body.

 ## Dependencies:
 - bread.js